hobayoba/D2TurnSkipper/Readme.md

 # D2TurnSkipper
-just a small script to automate turns skipping in Disciples 2. useful for cases when you wanna test what happen on your map on 30+ turn.
+just a small script to automate turns skipping in Disciples 2.
+useful in cases to see what happen on a map on 30+ turn.

 # Setup
 1) install python v3.8+ https://www.python.org/downloads/